lebaston100/MIDItoOBS/README.md

 Some limitations might apply to the range you can use (see the comments above in the action list above).

-## Sidenotes:
+## Updating MIDItoOBS

+As MIDItoOBS is just running from the folder move/download it into, updating the programm itself is (most of the time) as easy as downloading it again like mentioned in Setup Part 3.

+I highly recommend that you do not overwrite you existing files but rather backup the folder as is (including the config.json) and start with the freshly downloaded files in a new folder.
+Then just copy your config.json from the old backup folder into the new folder.
+Then try to run it.

+It can and will happen from time-to-time that i introduce some changes that make the config now longer work with the new program version.
+As i don't have a changelog yet (which is definitely on the todo list) there is not really any way for you to know.
+Sometimes i announce such changes on the very top of this readme file.
+If it no longer works feel free to open an issue or contact me (See Troubleshooting).

+## Running MIDItoOBS on another computer in the network:

-- You can change the IP and Port by modifying the main.py(line 5/6) and setup.py(line 6/7) with a text editor if the script is running on another PC on the network.
+- You can change the IP and Port of the device running obs and obs-websocket by modifying the main.py(line 5/6) and setup.py(line 6/7) with a text editor.
+You might have to create some firewall exceptions for the websocket port on the device running obs-websocket.

 ## Setting up "macros" (optional):

 You can assign unlimited different actions to the same button.
-This requires editing the config.
+There is no guided GUI way to do this right now so this requires editing the config.
 (Sounds harder then it is)

  - Setup the functions as described above on different buttons
  - Now stop the setup.py and open the config(config.json) with a text editor.